There are two types of synchronization between WooCommerce and Megaventory.

 Megaventory to WooCommerce – performed periodically.

-- Products – changing Megaventory product details imposes the same changes on the corresponding WooCommerce products.
-Deleting a Megaventory product also deletes its WooCommerce equivalent.Creating new products in Megaventory does not result in any changes to the WooCommerce products database(only the purchase price changes).
+Products – changing Megaventory products does not result in any changes to the WooCommerce products database(only the purchase price changes).

-Clients – creating, updating clients in WooCommerce results in those changes being immediately performed in Megaventory as well.
+Clients – creating, updating or deleting clients in WooCommerce results in those changes being immediately performed in Megaventory as well.

-- Coupons – creating, updating, using coupons in WooCommerce results in creating, updating discounts in Megaventory.
-In specific cases, this process may create new discounts which do not exist in WooCommerce,but are necessary to proceed (more on that in Coupons section).
+Coupons – creating, updating, using coupons in WooCommerce results in creating, updating discounts in Megaventory.

-- Taxes – creating taxes in WooCommerce creates corresponding taxes in Megaventory.
-Updating Taxes is not allowed.
+Taxes – creating taxes in WooCommerce creates corresponding taxes in Megaventory.
+Updating Taxes is not allowed in Megaventory.

-- Orders – any orders placed in WooCommerce create corresponding Sales Orders in Megaventory.
+Orders – any orders placed in WooCommerce create corresponding Sales Orders in Megaventory.
 This particular synchronization can either be done instantly or with a set delay time:

-What kinds of Initial synchronizations can be launched manually?
+What kinds of synchronizations can be launched manually?

-All of the above are available in the Initialization section in the Megaventory plugin settings.
+All the above are available in the synchronization section in the Megaventory plugin settings.

-It is strongly recommended to execute all three synchronizations immediately after integration and before taking any other actions.
+It is strongly recommended executing all three synchronizations immediately after integration and before taking any other actions.
 Note that all three steps may take some time to complete, and they should not be interrupted.